-AEMO's Integrated System Plan (ISP) is underpinned by integrated energy market modelling and power system analysis.
+AEMO's Integrated System Plan (ISP) is underpinned by an integrated approach to energy market modelling, combined with and relevant power system analysis.
 The objective of the suite of models and analysis is to determine an Optimal Development Path (ODP) that optimises benefits to consumers.

-Each individual process is important in the overall ISP process, however the linkages and interactions between the processes are also critical in ensuring the ISP delivers an integrated solution.
+Each individual process is important in the overall ISP process, however the linkages and interactions between the processes are also critical in ensuring the ISP delivers an integrated solution that is robust and operable.